whole-tale/wt-design-docs/.github/ISSUE_TEMPLATE/TEST_PLAN.md

    1. Copy, rename, remove, download, Move To...

 * [ ] External data
-1. Precondition: Register one or more Datasets (e.g. `doi:10.18739/A29G5GD0V`) on Manage > Data (see Manage > Register test cases above)
+1. Precondition: Register one or more Datasets (e.g. `doi:10.18739/A29G5GD0V`)
     * NOTE: You may need to wait for registration to complete
 1. Confirm "External Data" list is initially empty
 1. Confirm (+) button ("Select Data modal") behavior
     1. Confirm that "WholeTale Catalog" shows all registered datasets
-    1. Confirm that "My Data" filters to only show your registered datasets
+    1. Confirm that "My External Data" filters to only show your registered datasets
-    1. "Add" data to associate it with a Tale
+    1. Select a dataset
+    1. Confirm that clicking "Add Selected" adds the dataset to the "Selected Data" column
-    1. "Remove" data to dissociate it with a Tale
+    1. Confirm that "Remove Selected" data to dissociate it with a Tale
-    1. "Select" saves your changes back to the server
-    1. "Cancel" aborts the operation without saving and reverts your changes
+    1. Using the dataset above, add the dataset to the Tale, by clicking "Save"
+    1. Confirm that the Tale's "External Data" list matches what was saved
+    1. Remove the dataset from the Tale
     1. Confirm "External Data" list matches what was saved
+    1. Select a dataset but then click out of the modal or click "Cancel"
+    1. Confirm that the changes weren't saved

 * [ ] Workspaces
 1. Confirm create folder